-4. Comparison with global navigation satellite system (GNSS) data
+4 Comparison with global navigation satellite system (GNSS) data

-To gain some insight into the accuracy of SAR velocities maps, we performed a cross-comparison with GNSS campaigns available at CdS.
-In this exercise, we compared SAR velocities with GNSS velocities acquired over the time span May 2018 - February 2020.
-The GNSS velocities were calculated using 93 geodetic markers across the cirque (Figure 5).
-They were obtained from the position of the markers measured with a differential GNSS during two campaigns of measurements: May 2018 and January 2020.
+To gain some insight into the accuracy of SAR velocities maps, we performed a cross-comparison with GNSS campaigns available in CdS.
+In this exercise, we compared SAR velocities with GNSS velocities acquired over the time span May 2018-February 2020.
+The GNSS velocities were calculated using 93 geodetic markers across the cirque (Fig. 5).
+They were obtained from the position of the markers measured with a differential GNSS during two measurement campaigns: May 2018 and January 2020.